How Hiking Guides Are Trained in Taiwan

 1. Participants Registration and Introduction of Gear

-Participants register and pay fees.
-Introduce the clothing and gear needed for training.
+Introduce the clothing and gear required for training.

 2. Training Opening